rr326/ad_apps_ross/README.md

 This uses LightFade and Sonos to enable gentle alarms.
 At a certain time, fade the light on and fade the Sonos on.
 Then after some amount of time, turn both off.

 See [gentlewakup.yaml.sample](./gentlewakeup.yaml.sample) for complete configuration.

+This depends on SonosApp, LightFade, and AdPlus.
+(See above.)